dart-lang/site-www/src/_guides/language/language-tour.md

 concurrency is error prone and can lead to complicated code.

 Instead of threads, all Dart code runs inside of *isolates*.
-Each Dart isolate has a single thread of execution and shares no mutable objects with other isolates.
+Each Dart isolate uses a single thread of execution and shares no mutable objects with other isolates.
-Spinning up multiple isolates creates multiple threads of execution, enabling multi-threading without the typical issues that surround it.
+Spinning up multiple isolates creates multiple threads of execution.
+This enables multi-threading without its primary drawback, race conditions.

 For more information, see the following:
 * [Concurrency in Dart](/guides/language/concurrency)